 - Honorable Discharge.
 The veteran must have been honorably discharged from military service. - Principal place of residence.
-The inflation factor limitation only applies to a veteran's principal place of residence, including so much of the land surrounding it as is reasonably necessary for use of the dwelling as a home. - Age.
-The veteran must be 65 on the lien date (January 1). - Income Qualifications.
-The veteran must have an income, as specified, of less than \$50,000 if single or \$100,000 if married.
+The inflation factor limitation only applies to a veteran's principal place of residence, including so much of the land surrounding it as is reasonably necessary for use of the dwelling as a home.
+A principal place of residence includes a manufactured home that is assessed on the property tax roll. - Age.
+The veteran must be at least age 65 on the lien date (January 1). - Income Qualifications.
+The veteran must have an annual household income of less than: - o \$50,000 if single, or - \$100,000 if married.